vacp2p/rfc/content/docs/rfcs/35/README.md

 In particular, identity-hiding properties can be guaranteed only if the recommendation described in [After-handshake](#After-handshake) are implemented.

-In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](/spec/14/#wakumessage) where they can send/receive the first handshake message.
+In the following, we assume that communicating parties reciprocally know an initial [`contentTopic`](/spec/14/#wakumessage) where they can send/receive the first handshake message(s).
-We further assume that multiple initiators can start an handshake with the same recipient on an initial `contentTopic`, which can be then directly linked to recipient's identity (no identity-hiding guarantee for the recipient).
+We further assume that messages sent over a certain `contentTopic` can be efficiently identified by their intended recipients thanks to an arbitrary 16 bytes long `message-nametag` field embedded in the message payload which is known in advance before messages reception.

-The second handshake message SHOULD be sent/received on a `contentTopic` deterministically derived from the first handshake message (using, for example, `HKDF`).
+The second handshake message MAY be sent/received with a `message-nametag` deterministically derived from the handshake state obtained after processing the first handshake message
+(using, for example, `HKDF` over the handshake hash value `h`).
 This allows
 - the recipient to efficiently continue the handshakes started by each initiator;
 - the initiators to efficiently associate the recipient's second handshake message to their first handshake message,